ALIA REPOSITORY

 National 2016 Conference, 29 August-2 September 2016 Adelaide: Engage Create Lead

-This conference paper puts forward the case for a new publishing model for an open access (OA) library and information science (LIS) journal that also encompasses cultural heritage, informatics, and the digital humanities.
+This conference presentation (PowerPoint slides) accompanies the paper which puts forward the case for a new publishing model for an open access (OA) library and information science (LIS) journal that also encompasses cultural heritage, informatics, and the digital humanities.

 National 2016 Conference, 29 August-2 September 2016 Adelaide: Engage Create Lead